mapereztorres/spirou/README.md

 via the electron-cyclotron mechanism.
 Initially, it was a Jupyter notebook that grew too much, hence it is now split into several pieces of python code.

 ## Files

 ```
+├── spi.yml     - yml file to create a python environment to run the code
 ├── SPI.ipynb   - Jupyter notebook for the code - outdated
 ├── SPI.py      - Current version, in continuous development
 ├── SPI.py.orig - original version of SPI.py.orig - to be removed eventually
 ```

+'''
+First, create the conda spi environment:

+`conda env create -f spi.yml'

+This will create the conda environment `spi'.

+To activate this environment, use `$ conda activate spi'

+To deactivate an active environment, use `$ conda deactivate'

+In case you need to update the evnironment, run

+`conda activate spi
+conda env update --name spi --file spi.yml --prune'
+'''

 ## Directories